foss-scribe/portfolio/content/resume.md

 * Developed an automated, single-source publishing system using GIT, AsciiDoctor and PrinceXML to produce, update and rebrand technical manuals and training material at scale, rapidly.
 * Automated JIRA (team's source of truth) using Python to build and deploy release notes.
 * Single-handedly managed a suite of 1000s of technical documents from a single Git repository, eliminating the need for a team of writers.
-* Developed a customer training programme delivered to clients across Australia including ANZ, Ubank, MeBank, Toyota, Nissan, Bank West, and MyState Bank
+* Developed a product training programme delivered to clients across Australia including ANZ, Ubank, MeBank, Toyota, Nissan, Bank West, and MyState Bank
 * Rebranded the entire documentation suite (twice) in under an hour using CSS.

 #### Skills demonstrated in this role